radiusxyz/bolt/bolt-cli/README.md

-  secret-keys     Use local secret keys to generate the signed messages local-keystore  Use an EIP-2335 filesystem keystore directory to generate the signed messages dirk            Use a remote DIRK keystore to generate the signed messages help            Print this message or the help of the given subcommand(s)
+  secret-keys     Use local secret keys to generate the signed messages local-keystore  Use an EIP-2335 filesystem keystore directory to generate the signed messages dirk            Use a remote DIRK keystore to generate the signed messages web3signer      Use a remote web3signer keystore to generate the signed messages help            Print this message or the help of the given subcommand(s)

 Options: